Protectator/Tumult/README.md

 Run `tumult.py` with python 3, typically : `python3 tumult.py`

+### Disclaimer

+The project is **not** intended to be run on a public server due to security risks.
+It's intended for private use on your own machine.
+It is not recommended not expose the port publicly.

 ## 1. Project context and objectives
 **Tumult** was created to better understand the various interactions that one can have with the members of his **Discord** community.
 Discord is a freeware proprietary VoIP application designed for gaming communities.
 Discord runs on Microsoft Windows, macOS, Android, iOS, Linux, and in a web browser.
 As of May 2017, Discord has over 45 million users.
 Is like a teamspeak/skype fusion. **Tumult** shows statistics about Discord messages in servers and channels you're in. (e.g. Who answers who, number of messages between people,...)